eh2k/squares-and-circles/README.md

 ## ⧉ Conclusions and the future

-The project was originally a kind of research in embedded DSP that I did over half a year.
-Interestingly, it turned out by chance that the O_C was very well suited for this by only upgrading the Teensy.
-Aside from the DAC voltage range, which can be easily [modified](#optional-dac-voltage-range-mod--5v5v-range), the current O_C hardware unfortunately has some unchangeable limitations for audio application.
-As you know, the DAC and the display share the SPI port - that is not ideal for simultaneous operation.
-Furthermore, the Teensy 4.0 doesn't have "high-end" ADCs and a limited amount of RAM.
+The project started as a kind of personal research in embedded DSP that I did over half a year.
+At some point, it turned out by chance that the O_C was very well suited for this by only upgrading the Teensy.
+Apart from the small optional [mod](https://github.com/eh2k/squares-and-circles/wiki/Ornament%E2%80%90and%E2%80%90Crime#optional-dac-voltage-range-mod--5v5v-range) on the DAC voltage range, the current O_C hardware unfortunately has some unchangeable limitations for audio applications.
+As you know, the Teensy 4.0 doesn't have "high-end" ADCs and a limited amount of RAM.
+On the other hand, it is the the combination of limitations that make the project unique.

 Regarding the user interface and the concept of firmware, I am a bit torn.
 On the one hand, the two buttons and the two encoders are sufficient and actually practical for a multifunction module, but on the other hand, something is missing.
 Additional buttons/encoders could definitely simplify the operation/interaction - let's see if this [puzzle](https://github.com/eh2k/squares-and-circles/wiki/Squares&Circles-D_SM-Prototype) can be solved.

 ## License

-The application code respectively the suite of machines/engines and the third-party source files are published under permissive software licences.
+The application code respectively the suite of machines/engines and the third-party source files are published under permissive software licenses.
-For the exact licence and copyright holder - see the header of individual source code files or readme/license file in the sub folder.
+For the exact license and copyright holder - see the header of individual source code files or readme/license file in the sub folder.

 The firmware as a whole and the hardware abstraction layer "libmachine" is for personal non-commercial use only.
 If you are considering commercial distributing hardware with this firmware, please contact me (eh2k◯gmx.de).